cityofaustin/odd/_jobs/positions/__Full-Stack-Developer.md

 This is a full time, 40-hour/week fellowship with no term limit.
 However, it is designated as a "temporary position" within the City.
 This means:

+- Only residents of the state of Texas can apply
 - No health insurance offered during the first year of employment
 - No paid vacation offered, but temporary employees can take unpaid time off as needed